varun-pradhan-117/stanford-sentiment-analysis/README.md

 ## Dataset
 We're using the Stanford Sentiment Treebank (SST-5) for fine-grained sentiment analysis from https://nlp.stanford.edu/sentiment/index.html.
 It consists of various movie reviews from Rotten Tomatoes labeled manually by various annotators on a 5 point scale.
 1 being very negative and 5 being very positive.
 We've use Python's pytreebank package which provides various utilities for downloading, importing and visualizing the SST-5 dataset.
+The data from pytreebank is converted from trees found in the trees folder to more readable text files stored in the data folder.
+The code for this conversion can be found in [sentiment-analyis.ipynb](sentiment-analysis.ipynb)
 # Models
 1) The first model uses TF-IDF embeddings and an FF network.
  - The model's accuracy improves significantly over the training data but performance on the validation data degrades with every epoch.